Time-Optimized Safe Navigation in Unstructured Environments through Learning Based Depth Completion: Methodology

-where $\mathbf{d}_c$ is the completed depth image in $\si{mm}$, $[\alpha_2,\alpha_1,\alpha_0]$ are scaling coefficients, and $i$ and $j$ are the index terms for the depth images.
-We choose a square approximation because it has been shown to be optimal in literature \cite{saviolo2024reactivecollisionavoidancesafe} for this problem.
+where $\mathbf{d}_c$ is the completed disparity image in $\si{px}$, $[\alpha_2,\alpha_1,\alpha_0]$ are scaling coefficients, and $i$ and $j$ are the index terms for the depth images.
+We see the optimization is a simple polynomial fitting using a quadratic curve.
 The scaling coefficients are solved using the least squares regression algorithm \cite{Weisberg2013-yq}.
-We perform our optimization on the $\si{mm}^{-1}$ scale, as it consistently yields superior results compared to the $\si{mm}$ scale.
-In least squares regression, the largest values disproportionately influence the optimization outcome.
-When using the $\si{mm}^{-1}$ scale, points closer to the camera have a greater impact on the optimization.
-Closer points to the camera benefit from higher stereo depth accuracy than distant points.
-In contrast, optimization on the $\si{mm}$ scale is dominated by distant points.
-As a result, the $\si{mm}^{-1}$ scale is more suitable for achieving accurate depth optimization.
-The completed depth $\mathbf{d}_c$ and vehicle's pose is fed to a mapping algorithm, Nvblox \cite{millane2024nvblox}, to generate the occupancy map.
+To generate the depth we use the stereo cameras baseline and focal length to convert the completed disparity image,$\mathbf{d}_c$ , to a completed depth image in $\si{m}$.
+The completed depth and vehicle's pose is fed to a mapping algorithm, Nvblox \cite{millane2024nvblox}, to generate the occupancy map.
 After the occupancy is generated, we extract the free space and perform the cuboid decomposition described in the following.